-This is a series of optical processing of laser light to obtain a characteristic beam suitable for laser applications.
+This refers to a series of optical processing of laser light to obtain a beam with desired characteristics for laser applications.

-According to the welding application, there are fusion welding head, brazing head, and laser welding head.
+For welding applications, there are three types of heads available: fusion welding head, brazing head, and laser welding head.

 Robots are more common, with enough precision and weight to apply.